 Give amazing talks in a world of webinar platforms

 The National Social Anxiety Center states, “The fear of public speaking is the most common phobia ahead of death, spiders, or heights”.
-According to a study by the National Institute of Mental Health, a whopping 73% of the population is affected by this anxiety.

-Public Speaking To Give Amazing Talks
+Public Speaking to Give Amazing Talks

 In a world of webinars, online meetings, YouTube, Clubhouse and podcasts, is public speaking still a trigger for inducing people’s anxiety?
 If so, how can we use some of the fundamental elements of presenting well and leveraging the new platforms’ mechanics to deliver more effective communication?